Geraldine is a DCP Postgraduate Tutor for Health Education England (HEE), across Yorkshire and the Humber, based at the University ...

 Komal Patel was appointed as an Investigating Committee dentist member in November 2014.
 She works part time in general practice ...

-Laura Heskins is a dental hygiene therapist working part-time for a Community and Special Care Dentistry Service in South Yorkshire. ...
+Laura Heskins is a dental hygiene therapist working part-time for a Community and Special Care Dentistry Service.
+She qualified from ...

 Rachel Miller qualified at Newcastle Dental School in 2001.
 Following posts in general practice, dental access centres and clinical academia ...